Office: 302B Rowell

-Dr. Paula Deming received her BS and MS degrees in medical technology from the University of Vermont and earned a doctoral degree in pathology from the University of North Carolina at Chapel Hill.
-After doing a Postdoctoral Research Fellowship at Duke University, she returned to UVM to work with Dr. Alan Howe prior to joining the faculty of the Department of Medical Laboratory and Radiation Science in 2007.
-Dr. Deming has a passion for both research and teaching.
-She is currently an Assistant Professor and the Program Director for the Medical Laboratory Science program.
+Dr. Paula Deming received her B.S. and M.S. degrees in medical technology from the University of Vermont, and earned a doctoral degree in molecular pathology from the University of North Carolina at Chapel Hill.
+She is currently an associate professor and the program director for the Medical Laboratory Science program.
 She is actively involved with mentoring students in research and teaches a variety of courses in the biological and medical laboratory sciences.

-Postdoctoral Training, Duke University Department of Pharmacology and Cancer Biology
+Postdoctoral Training, Duke University Department of Pharmacology and Cancer Biology, Mentor: Dr. Sally Kornbluth

 Deming Paula, Kornbluth Sally.
 Dismantling the Apoptotic Cell.
 Encyclopedia of Life Sciences (ELS).
 John Wiley&Sons, Ltd: Chichester, September 2009.

 Deming PB, Campbell SC, Baldor LC, Howe AK.
 PKA regulates PDGF-induced membrane ruffling and phosphatidylinositol dynamics.
 The Journal of Biological Chemistry.
 (2008) Dec 12;283(50):35199-211 (Abstract)

 Phalen T, Deming PB, Vikas A, Howe A, Jonsson T, Poole L, Neintz NH.
 Oxidation state governs structural transitions in peroxiredoxin II that correlate with cell cycle arrest and recovery.
 J. Cell Biol.
 (2007) 175:779-789.
 (Abstract)